juliangav/www.julian.is/_posts/2017-03-20-progressive-web-apps.md

 ---
 layout: post
-title:  "Progressive Web Apps — Obtaining PWA Status & the Benefits"
+title:  "Progressive Web Apps — The Next Step in Responsive Web Design"
 author: Julian Gaviria
 description:  PWAs are here to stay, and using them today could improve the engagement, bounce rate, and conversion rates of your website.
 excerpt: PWAs are here to stay, and using them today could improve the engagement, bounce rate, and conversion rates of your website.